Camera Lenses

 The focal length is defined as the distance between the camera’s optical center (also known as its nodal point) and the camera’s center.

-Any photographer needs to have a working knowledge of focal length to shoot successfully.
+Any photographer must have a working knowledge of focal length to shoot successfully.

 Without an understanding of camera focal length, photos risk appearing overly distorted or compressed.